formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/other.md

 slug: other
 weight: 50
 ---
-While The following libraries are *optional*, we'll be including them in this application as they add some styling to the application and structure to our application.
+While The following libraries are *optional*, we will be including them in this application as they add both styling and structure to the application.

 If you'd like to include [bootstrap styling](https://getbootstrap.com/docs/4.0/getting-started/introduction/) run the following command:

 ```
-npm install --save bootstrap --version ^4.0.0
+npm install --save bootstrap@^4.0.0
 ```

 If you'd like to include [bootswatch templates](https://bootswatch.com/) run the following command:

 ```
-npm install --save bootswatch --version ^4.0.0
+npm install --save bootswatch@^4.0.0
 ```

-Once installed, you'll need to include bootstrap and bootswatch in your application by including the following in the `src/styles.scss` directory:
+Once installed, you will need to include bootstrap and bootswatch libraries in the application by inserting the following code in the `src/styles.scss` file:

 ```
 @import "~bootswatch/dist/pulse/_variables.scss";